BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/2.3. Manipulating and Storing Sensor Data with a Microcontroller/Readme.md

-# Saving Data to A MicroSD Card
+# Manipulating and Storing Sensor Data with a Microcontroller

 # Objectives
 1. Configure the SPI subsystem on the microcontroller to communicate with an SD card.
 2. Write sensor data to the SD card in a format that will be readable by the data processing software you will develop in the future.

 # Resources:
 - Tutorial by kiwih: "Tutorial: An SD card over SPI using STM32CubeIDE and FatFS" https://01001000.xyz/2020-08-09-Tutorial-STM32CubeIDE-SD-card/.
 - "SPI Signal Names" by SparkFun Electronics: https://www.sparkfun.com/spi_signal_names
+- STM32L4 HAL Documentation: https://www.st.com/resource/en/user_manual/um1884-description-of-stm32l4l4-hal-and-lowlayer-drivers-stmicroelectronics.pdf

 # Required Software & Equipment
 - BinarX Rocket Payload Microcontroller Board